Zhi-Li-SRS/SRS_DeStripe/README.md

-# Stripe Removal for Optical Microscopy Images
+#  Stripes Removal for Optical Microscopy Images

-This project provides a Python script for removing stitching stripes in optical microscopy images, specifically for SRS images.
-The script corrects the intensity values of the stripes to generate a seamless image with better visual quality.
+This project provides Python scripts (VISTAmap)for removing stitching stripes in optical microscopy images, specifically for SRS images.
+The scripts correct the intensity values of the stripes to generate a seamless image with better visual quality.

 ## Comparison of Raw and Processed Images
 ![SRS DeStripe Comparison](https://github.com/Zhi-Li-SRS/SRS_DeStripe/blob/main/comparison/raw_vs_removed.png?raw=true)

 - **Left Image**: Raw SRS (Stimulated Raman Scattering) image showing prominent stripes.
 These stripes are common in whole slide imaging in SRS microscopy.

-- **Right Image**: The same SRS image after processing with our DeStripe algorithm.
+- **Right Image**: The same SRS image after processing with VISTAmap.

 ## Installation